Mermade/oas-kit/packages/swagger2openapi/README.md

 ### Reference preservation

-swagger2openapi preserves almost all `$ref` JSON references in your API definition, and does not dereference every item, as with some model-based parsers.
+`swagger2openapi` by default preserves almost all `$ref` JSON references in your API definition, and does not dereference every item, as with some model-based parsers.
 The exception is internal references within externally referenced documents.
+To enable internal `$ref` resolution across the whole document, use the `--resolveInternal` option, which also disables creation of `$ref`s for shared `requestBodies`.

 ### Schema transformations

-swagger2openapi will automatically 'repair' a number of problems where non-compliant Swagger 2.0 schemas have been used.
+`swagger2openapi` will automatically 'repair' a number of problems where non-compliant Swagger 2.0 schemas have been used.
 It will attempt to transform JSON schemas (used incorrectly) into OpenAPI 3.0.x Schema objects.

 ### Specification extensions

-swagger2openapi has support for a limited number of real-world [specification extensions](/docs/extensions.md) which have a direct bearing on the conversion.
+`swagger2openapi`` has support for a limited number of real-world [specification extensions](/docs/extensions.md) which have a direct bearing on the conversion.
 All other specification extensions are left untouched. swagger2openapi is [swaggerplusplus](https://github.com/mermade/swaggerplusplus)-compatible.
+`
 It is expected to be able to configure the process of specification-extension modification using options or a plugin mechanism in a future release.

 ## Tests